LASER Approach Details

 As part of the commitment to developing outstanding practitioners, the LASER Programme offers ongoing supervision and support for delegates, through a blend of coaching, reflective practice and additional support materials.

-We seek to implement training 'systems' rather than deliver one-off training to schools, which means that successful applicants for the LASER programme will already have in place philosophies and practice which compliment a low arousal approach to inclusive pedagogy.
-In schools where there is more resistance from staff teams and management regarding our training philosophies, we may suggest undergoing preliminary 'Studio 3 Educational Training' prior to the delivery of the LASER Programme.
+We seek to implement training 'systems' rather than deliver one-off training to schools, which means that successful applicants for the LASER programme will already have in place philosophies and practice which compliment a Low Arousal Approach to inclusive pedagogy.
+In schools where there may be significant culture change required, we may suggest that key members of staff undergo preliminary training in Low Arousal Approaches prior to the delivery of LASER training.

 In order to evaluate the extent of each individual schools' training needs, we have developed a short questionnaire to help determine the nature and urgency of your school's requirements.
-Please fill out the form below and attach the completed version in an introductory email to , where your request will be processed by our training team.
+One of the key aims of the LASER Approach is to reduce instances of physical intervention and restrictive practices within educational settings.
+All schools must fill out our Training Needs Analysis Questionnaire, which acts as a Risk Assessment Tool to determine the needs of individual settings.
+This includes analysing the extent to which restrictive practices are currently utilised in each setting, and whether any physical skills training is required on a case-by-case basis.
+Please fill out the form below and attach the completed version in an introductory email to email@example.com, where your request will be processed by our training team.